j-faria/j-faria/README.md

 That's right, these 🌍 and these 🪐, but around other stars.

 ⬅️ I look more or less like that
-👨‍💻 Code-wise, I write mostly Python and C++, but
+👨‍💻 In coding mode, I write mostly Python and C++, but
 🌱  I’m currently learning julia
 📜 I keep a blog [here](https://joaofaria.space/blog/)